 He was writing about how – in the case of anti-depressants – there is only a small additional benefit over and above placebo conferred by taking the drug.
 In fact, this extra benefit is typically just a few points on the 51 point Hamilton Scale (a standard before and after test often used in trials in this area).
 So the more substantial proportion of the total benefit is indeed the placebo effect.

 But then he went on to mention how some of that additional benefit that the drugs have relative to placebo might be a quirk of the side-effects of the drugs.

 It goes like this.
 All enrolled in the trial are told that they might be on the active drug, or might be on a placebo.
 Participants are informed of likely side-effects from the medicine.
 In other words, that they might get side-effects IF they are allocated to the ‘real’ group.

 Now, if someone is allocated to the drug (but does not know) then IF they get a side-effect, they then might well think “Hang on!
 That must mean I’m on the active drug?”.
 Knowing this might well generate an incremental placebo benefit compared to not knowing.

 Now, of course, some people NOT on the active drug might develop side-effects similar to the drug side-effects (either for independent reasons such as getting a dry mouth if they have a cold, or as an active placebo – actually nocebo – type response itself).

-So some of the headline additional benefit (already rather small) marketed by big pharma may be somewhat illusory.
+So some of the performance (already rather small) claimed by big pharma may be somewhat illusory.